Edge Delta HTTP Pull Source

 Unix Timestamp Parameters

-Many APIs require Unix timestamps for time-based queries, and this example shows how to generate both seconds and milliseconds precision timestamps dynamically.
+Many APIs require Unix timestamps for time-based queries.
+Here’s how to generate both seconds and milliseconds precision:

 nodes: